thunderbird89/esf/stories/story-knock-knock.md

 Lieutenant Marcus Jameson's powered armor had taken three hits getting to the console.
 His HUD showed shield integrity at forty-two percent, and one of his shoulder actuators was responding sluggishly.
 Behind him, his team held the corridor, plasma rifles crackling as they kept the Ryzak security teams pinned down.

 The console was still active, its alien interface glowing with incomprehensible script and holographic displays.
 Jameson didn't waste time trying to read it.
-He pulled the ICE-Pick from his belt—a cylindrical device about the size of a flashlight, its surface covered in Federation tech—and stabbed it hard into the glass surface, cracks spiderwebbing from the point of impact.
+He pulled the ICE-Pick from his belt - a cylindrical device about the size of a flashlight, its surface covered in Federation tech - and stabbed it hard into the glass surface, cracks spiderwebbing from the point of impact.

 The console flickered.
 Then died.
 Then came back to life, the alien symbols crawling across the screen like they were trying to escape.